open-atmos/PyPartMC/README.md

 - ships with [a set of examples](https://github.com/open-atmos/PyPartMC/tree/main/examples) maintained in a form of Jupyter notebooks
 - Pythonic API (but retaining PartMC jargon) incl.
 Python GC deallocation of Fortran objects
 - specification of parameters using native Python datatypes (lists, dicts) in place of PartMC spec files
-- code snippets in README depicting how to use PyPartMC from Julia (also executed on CI)
+- code snippets in README depicting how to use PyPartMC from Julia and Matlab (also executed on CI)
 - auto-generated [API docs on the web](https://open-atmos.github.io/PyPartMC/)
 - support for [de]serialization of selected wrapped structures using JSON
 - based on [unmodified PartMC code](https://github.com/open-atmos/PyPartMC/tree/main/gitmodules)